coderefinery/train-the-trainer/_episodes/06-lesson-design.md

 >
 > We now go to the
 > [lesson-review](https://github.com/coderefinery/manuals/blob/master/lesson-review.md)
-> checklist (link above) and discuss it, instead of duplicating things here.
+> checklist and discuss it, instead of duplicating things here.
 {: .discussion}

 ---